 Record a copy of the location notice with the Recorder of the county in which the claim is located, within 60 days after the date of location.
 (This compares with a 90-day period allowed for lode claims.)
-When a placer claim is located on lands reserved for power sites, a copy of the location notice must be filed with the United States Bureau of Land Management, Phoenix, Arizona, within 60 days after date of location, as explained on page 13.
+When a mining claim is located on lands reserved for power sites, a copy of the location notice must be filed with the United States Bureau of Land Management, Phoenix, Arizona, within 60 days after date of location.
+Furthermore, a placer claimant shall not conduct mining operations for a period of 60 days after the date of filing such notice, as explained on page 11.